 For young children, shoelaces are perfect for threading in and out of the punched holes in the cardboard.
 You can also make a "sewing needle" out of a narrow drinking straw.
 Simply cut the straw to the desired length, and cut a small slit into one end of the straw.
 Thread a length of yarn through the straw, wedging it into the slit to secure it in place.

 Threading needles, making simple stitches and attaching buttons require concentration, and all are terrific ways to strengthen fine motor control and hand-eye coordination.
-And then there's the fun - and feeling of accomplishment! - that The Hooligans will experience putting their newly learned skills to the test.
+And then there's the fun — and feeling of accomplishment! — that the kids will experience putting their newly learned skills to the test.

 If you're looking for more easy, educational and inexpensive ways to entertain your little ones, please pop over and visit my blog at Happy Hooligans.
 You'll find lots of fresh ideas there!